apigee-labs/rapier/README.md

 If you want to see the generated Swagger document for this API specification, [it is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-dog-tracker.yaml)

 Our last example shows a more complex set of relationships.
-In this example, a Dog can be owned by a Person or an Institution.
-People and Institutions can own Bicycles as well as Dogs.
+In this example, a Dog can be owned by a Person or an Institution and People and Institutions can own Bicycles as well as Dogs.
 The [source for this example is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/property-tracker.yaml).
 This example strains the expressive power of Swagger - for completeness we include a generated [Swagger document here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-property-tracker.yaml).